ironhack-labs/lab-wiki-countries/README.md

 ### Iteration 5 | Bonus | Fetch one country data from an API

-Using the `useEffect` hook set an effect in the `CountriesDetails` component.
+Using the `useEffect` hook, set an effect in the `CountriesDetails` component.
 The effect should make a request to the RestCountries API and fetch the data for the specific country.
 You can construct the request URL using the country's `alpha3Code`.
 Example:

 - United States: https://ih-countries-api.herokuapp.com/countries/USA
 - Japan: https://ih-countries-api.herokuapp.com/countries/JPN